JGCRI/pygcam/docs/source/install.rst

    python setup.py develop

 The ``setup.py`` script uses a Python module called ``setuptools``.
 On Mac OS X and Linux, ``setup.py`` installs ``setuptools`` automatically.
-Unfortunately, automating this failed on Windows, so if the commands above fail, you will have to install ``setuptools``.
+Unfortunately, this has been less reliable on Windows, so if the commands above fail, you will have to install ``setuptools``.
 To install ``setuptools`` manually, run this command in a terminal:

 .. code-block:: bash